Daikundi Province: History

-Media

-There are four radio stations in Daykundi, such as Sadaye Nili, Nasim, Aftab, and Milli Radio.
+In July 2018, a bicycle competition was organized in the provincial stadium in Daikundi, between two teams of girls and boys.
+The bicycle competition was held to promote peace and harmony.
+There were ten females and ten boys on each of the two teams, and medals, clothing, and other items were given to the winners.

 Demographics

-As of 2020, the total population of Daykundi province is estimated to be around 516,504, which is mostly a rural tribal society.
-The ethnic Hazaras make up the majority of the total population of the province.
-All the inhabitants follow Islam, with Shi'as the majority and Sunnis as the minority.
-Languages spoken in the province include Dari or Hazaragi.
+As of 2020, the total population of Daikundi is estimated to be around 516,504, which is mostly a rural tribal society.
+The ethnic Hazaras make up the majority of the total population of the province, who speak the Dari and Hazaragi, eastern varieties of Persian.